Ford Expedition: Ford SVT Thunder

+Ford's Special Vehicle Team proposed a high-performance variant called Thunder for the 2000 model year.
+It was equipped with the 360 hp 5.4 L V8 from the SVT Lightning pickup and had a top speed of 140 mph.
+However, since this generation of the Expedition had only two model years left, it was never put into production.

 Second generation (2003)

 The redesigned second-generation Expedition was developed under the U222 program code name from 1996 to 2002, under Ford chief vehicle engineer Steve von Foerster and chief program engineer John Krafcik from 1998 to 2002.
 Design work began in 1997, with a proposal by Tyler Blake being chosen by management and frozen for production in 1999.
 UN93-body mules were spotted testing in 2000, with full prototypes running from late 2000.
 The new Expedition was unveiled at the 2002 North American International Auto Show, in January.
 It was launched in May 2002 for the 2003 model year and featured a new four-wheel independent long-travel suspension system, becoming the first full-size sport utility vehicle to use a fully independent suspension.

 The new independent rear suspension (IRS) was perceived as being controversial by some at the time of its introduction.
 A misconception was that the Expedition's towing and off-road capabilities would be reduced, in comparison to the previous generation's rear live axle.
 Nevertheless, underbody obstacle clearance improved by half an inch, and up to two inches under the axle differentials.
 The new suspension reduces rear unsprung mass by 110 lb, and allows for a full 9.4 in of suspension travel (how much the wheels can travel up or down) improving its ability to traverse uneven terrain for improved control and ride quality.
 The four-wheel independent long-travel suspension itself is a purpose-built version of race suspensions found on off-road desert race vehicles.